sumnow/markdown-formatter/README.md

 * For `，,。;；！、？：` add a space after these symbols;
 * `，：；！“”‘’（）？。` , unify it as a half-width character(Optional);
-* `.!?` add a space after these symbols, if before uppercases or chineses;
+* `.!?` add a space after these symbols, if before uppercases or chineses; Add `endOfLineSpaces` spaces if it ends a line.
 * Supports converting Chinese symbols into full-width symbols according to context, or converting English into half-width symbols;
 * a space before and after the back-quote, which wrapped by back-quote will not be formatted;

 #### line